-PRUMC partnered with Fontaine and Paula Greene of Catalyst Resources International (CRI) in an effort to meet the physical and spiritual needs of the people of Guatemala.
-Over the past two years, 16 PRUMC families have built 13 houses with bathrooms for families in need while also building relationships and friendships.
+PRUMC partners with Fontaine and Paula Greene of Catalyst Resources International (CRI) to meet the physical and spiritual needs of the people of Guatemala.
+Each of our teams work side-by-side with local families and community leaders to continue transformative initiatives.

-Join fellow PRUMC families in faith and fellowship, as we work side by side with local families who have vested in this life changing project, to build their home from start to finish.
-This intimate experience will allow your family to build connections with a local family and share Christian love through labor of our hands.
-No construction experience required – only a service heart and willingness to sling a hammer or play a game of ball.
-There will also be an opportunity to share our love and time with the children of Mimi’s House Orphanages.
-Additional activities may include a community festival and tourist excursions to learn more about area.
+You will team up with Guatemalan families to build their home from start to finish.
+This intimate experience will allow you to build connections with a local family and share Christian love through the labor of our hands.
+No construction experience is required – only a service heart and willingness to swing a hammer (or play a game of ball!)
+Over the past two years, PRUMC teams have built 13 houses with bathrooms for families in need while also building relationships and friendships.

 Our group will stay at the team house located at the ministry center which is a gated property with room for multiple teams and activities.
 Accommodations will be dormitory style.
-They are clean but they are rustic.
-There are no private baths or A/C. Wi-fi is accessible at the ministry center, but is not entirely reliable.
+They are clean, but they are rustic.
+There are no private baths or A/C. Wi-fi is accessible at the ministry center but is not entirely reliable.
 This is a week to unplug and enjoy spiritual fellowship.

 Breakfast and dinner are served Buffet style for the teams at the ministry center.
 Peanut Butter and Jelly sandwich lunches are packed for job sites.
 It is not possible for CRI to accommodate special dietary needs so please plan to bring in food with you if necessary.
 Families often bring food to supplement offering for hungry or picky teenagers.